YetiForceCompany/YetiForceDoc/docs/1-introduction/3-installation-manual.md

 ## Step 1 - Run the installation wizard

-Run the target address of your CRM in the browser window, the system should show the installation wizard.
+Run the target address of your system in the browser window, the system should show the installation wizard.
 If it doesn't, there may be some problems, you can try running the address: **SITE_URL**/install/Install.php np. https://gitdeveloper.yetiforce.com/install/Install.php

 ![Krok 1](install-1.png)

 On the start screen there are options that allow you to select a language of the installation (browser language is the default language) and to choose an installation mode (new installation or migration from a different system).
 We will go through the steps of a new installation. **Click `Install` and proceed to the next step.**

 ## Step 2 - Read and accept the license